 Carnivore Diet Positives:

-The soul of this dietary paradigm has may upsides, namely:
+The soul of this dietary paradigm has many upsides, namely:

-- emphasis on head to tail eating or eating the whole animal which offers a variety of nutrients in a very bio-available form
+- emphasis on nose to tail eating or eating the whole animal which offers a variety of nutrients in a very bio-available form

 - focus on sustainably raised animals + seafood